Massipssa/Docs/cloud/azure/dp-203-exam/fundamental.md

+## Shared responsability
+- responsablity is shared between the cloud provider and consumer

+## Cloud models
+- private
+- public
+- hybrid
+- multi-cloud

+## Cost
+- Capital expenditure (CapEx)
+- Operational expenditure (OpEx)

+## Tools to interact with azure
+- Azure portal
+- CLoud shell
+ - Supports PowerShell and Bash
+- Azure CLI

+## Manage service in Azure and on-premise
+- Azure Arc
+ - simplifies governance and management by delivering a consistent multi-cloud and on-premises management platform
+ - It can manage
+  - servers
+  - k8s cluster
+  - SQL servers
+  - VM
+  - Azure data services

+## Provision resource
+- Azure Resource Manager

+## Monitor
+- Azure Advisor: evalute resource and makes recommendations to help to improve the usage of the resource
+- Azure Service Healt: helps you keep track of Azure resource, both your specifically deployed resources and the overall status of Azure.
+   - Combines three services:
+    - Azure status
+    - Service Health
+    - Resource Health
+- Azure Monitor
+ - Collect, analyze, visualize and acts on data
+ - Can monitor resource on Azure, on-premise and multi-cloud
+ - Azure Log Analytics
+ - Azure Monitor Alerts

+- Application Insights:
+ - monitors your web applications
+ - Can monitor applications running on Azure, on-premise and multi-cloud

 **Azure Blueprints:** standardize cloud subscription or environment deployements
 - Each components know as artifact
 - No additional parameters are required